 Living Alone: This metric will now align with the available 2020 Census data, which begins at age 65+ (previously 60+ in the 2010 Census).

 AGE remains committed to transparent communication, predictable updates, and collaboration with stakeholders throughout this transition.
-AGE will continue to monitor federal guidance and prepare for future updates following the 2030 Census, with another three-phase implementation expected in the mid-2030s.
+AGE will continue to monitor federal guidance and prepare for future updates following the 2030 Census.
+If incorporating the 2030 Census data would result in significant funding shifts across AAAs, AGE anticipates using a similar phased implementation approach to minimize disruption and give AAAs adequate time to adapt to changes in funding allocations.

 Three-Year Phase-In of Updated Census Data